puma133/INS_FlameThrower/alliedmods.md

 }[/CODE]
 [*][SIZE="2"]Install Plugin[/SIZE]
 Remove other versions of flamethrower plugin.
-Put version 2.1 FlameThrower_public.smx into "insurgency\addons\sourcemod\plugins\"
+Put version 2.1+ FlameThrower_public.smx into "insurgency\addons\sourcemod\plugins\"

 [*][SIZE="2"]Custom Particles File[/SIZE]
-Download version 2.1 Flamethrower_Particles.zip or clone from [URL="https://github.com/gandor233/INS_FlameThrower"]github[/URL]. put Flamethrower_Particles_dir.vpk and Flamethrower_Particles_000.vpk to your fastdl folder, and make sure player is forced to download these two vpk files to them [B]insurgency/custom/[/B] folder when they join your server.
+Download version 2.1+ Flamethrower_Particles.zip or clone from [URL="https://github.com/gandor233/INS_FlameThrower"]github[/URL]. put Flamethrower_Particles_dir.vpk and Flamethrower_Particles_000.vpk to your fastdl folder, and make sure player is forced to download these two vpk files to them [B]insurgency/custom/[/B] folder when they join your server.

 If you don't have a fastdl server, player also need to subscribe the [URL="https://steamcommunity.com/sharedfiles/filedetails/?id=2392887647"]required mod[/URL] by themself, otherwise the flamethrower fire particles effect won't show up if player didn't reconnect to your server when they first join your server erverytime after they restart the game program.[/LIST][/SPOILER]

 [SIZE="4"]Changelog[/SIZE]
 [CODE]
+v2.2:
+* Fixed the misspelled particle effect name.
+* Added convar sm_ft_using_official_mod.

 v2.1:
 * Fixed missing particle effects in previous version.
 * Fixed server crash when sound convar was set to null.